samkenxstream/SAMkenxokta-react-firebase-serverless/README.md

 > Select `yes` to configure your app as a single-page app
 > Select `no` to set up automatic builds

+Update your `.env` file to replace the stub values with your Firebase and Okta settings

 Next run the command `firebase deploy` and your application should deploy your project.
 The CLI will give you a URL to navigate to.

 ### Configure your Okta application with your new Firebase domain